Common English Mispronunciations of Russian Speakers

 As you continue on your journey of English acquisition, there is an extremely beneficial American English pronunciation program that will not only provide you with successful ways to conquer these common Russian challenges; the program will ensure that you efficiently develop

 Every sound, rhythm, and fluency tip possible.
 You will benefit greatly from your own personal pronunciation coach who can pinpoint your specific challenges and encourage you with each improvement!
 This program will increase your cultural understanding of American idioms and topics as well.
-This successful program is called ChatterFox.
-Discover ChatterFox.com or download our app on Android and allow us to facilitate your success as you begin to pronounce American English just like a native.
+This successful program is called ChatterFox Discover ChatterFox.com or download our app on Android and allow us to facilitate your success as you begin to speak English like an American.

 ChatterFox Fluency Program for American Accent and Pronunciation